fguerri/AzureVNetIntegrationPatterns/README.md

 ![Figure 2 - NOT DISPLAYED](/Figures/figure2.png)
 *Figure 2.
 Azure Storage has a shared architecture.
 Multiple instances belonging to different users share the same compute, storage and network resources.*

 Shared services cannot be deployed into any user’s VNet because they run on resources that must be accessible by multiple users.
 Just like a public web site that must be available to users connecting from multiple private networks (such as their home network or their company’s network), the resources allocated to a shared service instance must be exposed on public, internet-routable IP addresses owned by the service provider.
 Therefore, VNet injection (introduced in the previous section specific to *dedicated services*) is not a viable integration pattern for shared services.
 For shared services, two alternative patterns are available: **VNet Service Endpoints** and **Private Link**.
-These integration patterns are described in the sections [VNet service endpoints](#VNet service endpoints) and [Private Link](#Private Link).
+These integration patterns are described in sections "VNet service endpoints" and "Private Link", respectively.

 # VNet injection